-Our law firm would like share some of our attorney’s views on Fred Korematsu Day of Civil Liberties and the Constitution.
+I’d like to share some of my views on Fred Korematsu Day of Civil Liberties and the Constitution.
 California created this special day, held every January 30, posthumously for Fred T. Korematsu.
 It is also celebrated in Hawaii and a number of other states.
 The Day commemorates Fred Korematsu’s birthday and his contributions as a Japanese American civil rights activist.
 It recognizes his contributions in fighting the injustice of Japanese interment during World War II, but in general recognizing civil liberties under the U.S. Constitution.

 Manzanar War Relocation Center, California was the internment camp for Japanese Americans during World War 2.

 Background and Context

 In Korematsu v.
 United States, 323 U.S. 214 (1944), the Supreme Court sided with the U.S. government in upholding Executive Order 9066.
 An order that forced Japanese Americans into internment camps during World War II regardless of citizenship.
 The Korematsu case decision showed how deeply ingrained racism was and still is in our government and society.
 Racial profiling and the stripping of citizens of their civil liberties is not gone from the American experience.
 This conversation is still going on as we can see in today’s politics and news.

 For example, author Lily Rothman poignantly observes in her Time’s article that knowing the history of Japanese internment matters a great deal.
 While the internment of Japanese Americans took place nearly 80 years ago, the themes of racial exclusion and stigma still linger today.

 Therefore, I think I should share some of my views on this matter so you can understand the value’s of the firm and the kind of law that we practice.

 This is a monument to Japanese interred at Manazar.